 Generic and abstract homilies which obscure the directness of God’s word… as well as useless digressions which risk drawing greater attention to the preacher than to the heart of the Gospel message. —Ibid. n.
 59

-One young priest recounted to me recently how the seminary he attended so dismantled Scripture that it left the impression that God did not exist.
-He said many of his friends who did not have his previous formation entered the seminary excited about becoming holy saints… but left their modern formation completely stripped of their zeal by liberal heresies.
+One young priest recounted to me how the seminary he attended had so dismantled Scripture that it left the impression that God did not exist.
+He said many of his friends who did not have his previous formation entered the seminary excited about becoming saints… but after formation, they were completely stripped of their zeal by the modernist heresies they were taught… yet, they became priests.
 If the shepherds are myopic, what happens to the sheep?

 Pope Benedict seems to criticize this very type of biblical analysis, pointing out the serious consequences of limiting oneself to a strictly historical view of the Bible.
 He notes in particular that the vacuum of a faith-based interpretation of Scripture has often been filled by a secular understanding and philosophy such that…

 …whenever a divine element seems present, it has to be explained in some other way, reducing everything to the human element… Such a position can only prove harmful to the life of the Church, casting doubt over fundamental mysteries of Christianity and their historicity—as, for example, the institution of the Eucharist and the resurrection of Christ… —POPE BENEDICT XVI, Post-Synodal Apostolic Exhortation, Verbum Domini, n.34

 What does this have to do with the Book of Revelation and a present-day interpretation of its prophetic vision?
 We cannot view Revelation as merely a historical text.
 It is the living Word of God.
 It speaks to us on many levels.
 But one, as we will see, is the prophetic aspect for today—a level of interpretation strangely rejected by many Scripture scholars.